Two Harbors, California: History

 The area where Two Harbors is located was originally referred to simply as the Isthmus of Catalina Island.
 By the 1860s, mining operations for silver, lead and zinc took place in the area.
 In 1864, during the Civil War, the Union Army sent 83 soldiers to the island to establish Camp Santa Catalina Island, both to protect the area from Confederate privateers and survey the isthmus and adjacent Catalina Harbor for the Bureau of Indian Affairs as a location for a future Indian reservation for "militant" tribes captured in the Bald Hills War.
 However, the reservation idea was abandoned and so was the camp.
 The barracks that the Army built on the isthmus were later used to house visiting film crews in the 1920s and 1930s, a contingent of the U.S. Coast Guard during World War II, and in 1951 became the home of the Isthmus Yacht Club.

 The Ning Po, a Chinese merchant ship built in 1753 and involved in over a century of war, rebellion, and piracy, eventually found its way to Catalina and was converted into a tourist attraction in 1913.
 The Ning Po burned off the western shore of the isthmus in 1938.
-The fire which destroyed her also claimed several wooden sailing vessels that had been used in filming motion-picture "spectaculars", including the famous old down-Easter "Llewellyn J. Morse" which stood in for the USS Constitution — with accurate re-rigging — in the silent film Old Ironsides.
+The fire which destroyed her also claimed several wooden sailing vessels that had been used in filming motion-picture "spectaculars", including the famous old down-Easter Llewellyn J. Morse which stood in for the USS Constitution — with accurate re-rigging — in the silent film Old Ironsides.

 Education

 Primary and secondary schools

 Two Harbors is part of the Long Beach Unified School District.
-The one-room school closed in 2014 due to sharply declining enrollment.
-School age children now attend Avalon Schools K-12.
+Two Harbors Elementary School, a one-room school nicknamed "The Little Red School House", opened in 1987 for elementary grades until grade 6, while Avalon School took grades 7-12.
+Two Harbors School opened so students would have far less of a commute time.
+The highest number of students the school ever had was almost 24.
+It closed in 2014 due to sharply declining enrollment.
+Two students would have attended for the 2014-2015 school year.
+All school age children now attend Avalon School.

 Colleges and universities

 The USC Wrigley Institute for Environmental Studies is an environmental research and education facility run by the University of Southern California in Two Harbors.
-The campus consists of a 2,800 square-meter (30,000 square-foot) laboratory building, a dormitory housing, a cafeteria, a hyperbaric chamber, and a large waterfront staging area complete with dock, pier, helipad, and diving lockers.
+The campus consists of a 30,000 square-foot (2,800 square-meter) laboratory building, a dormitory housing, a cafeteria, a hyperbaric chamber, and a large waterfront staging area complete with dock, pier, helipad, and diving lockers.
 The facility was made possible by a donation from the Wrigley family and was named for Philip K. Wrigley.